Earth Notes: On Website Technicals (2018-10)

 (2018-10-22: I have added the BBR settings for TCP.)

 I have ordered storage for the new RPi3.
 256GB of fast non-volatile storage in the size of a fingernail, around £60 retail, and requiring tiny amounts of power.
-When I tell the kids these days that my entire university's storage in 1986 was 1.5GB they don't believe me!
+When I tell the kids these days that my entire university's storage in 1986 was 1.5GB they do not believe me!